ChainSafe/lodestar/docs/pages/validator-management/vc-configuration.md

 ### Create a wallet

-Lodestar has deprecated its functionality to create wallets.
+Lodestar has removed its functionality to create wallets.

 To create a wallet, we recommend using the official [`staking-deposit-cli`](https://github.com/ethereum/staking-deposit-cli/releases) from the Ethereum Foundation for users comfortable with command line interfaces.